alexeyinkin/eb-1a/2-petition/README.md

 so I thought it didn't matter much.
-In a subsequent petition I was helping with, my customer used the LinkedIn page of StackOverflow with over 1.5 million followers, and I think it was a much better proof.
+In a subsequent petition I was helping with, my customer used the LinkedIn page of StackOverflow with over 1.5 million followers, and I think it was much better proof.

 Finally, I showed that on LinkedIn, [GDE](https://www.linkedin.com/company/experts-program/)